baslie/AutoTagMateChrome/README.md

 ## Additional Features

 - **Key combination selection:**
-  In the settings page, instead of manually entering the key combination, the user can simply press the desired combination (for example, Ctrl+P) and it will be automatically captured.
+  In the settings page, instead of manually entering the key combination, the user can simply press the desired combination (for example, Ctrl+\) and it will be automatically captured.
 - **Tailwind CSS:**
   The settings page is styled using Tailwind CSS.
 The file `all.css` is located in the `css` folder.